Middlebox

 A middlebox is a computer networking device that transforms, inspects, filters, and manipulates traffic for purposes other than packet forwarding.
-Examples of middleboxes include firewalls, network address translators (NATs), load balancers, and deep packet inspection (DPI) boxes.
+Examples of middleboxes include firewalls, network address translators (NATs), load balancers, and deep packet inspection (DPI) devices.

-UCLA computer science professor Lixia Zhang coined the term middlebox in 1999.
+The term middlebox was coined in 1999 by UCLA computer science professor Lixia Zhang.

 Usage

 Middleboxes are widely deployed across both private and public networks.
-Dedicated middlebox hardware is widely deployed in enterprise networks to improve network security and performance, however, even home network routers often have integrated firewall, NAT, or other middlebox functionality.
-One 2017 study counting more than 1,000 deployments in autonomous systems, in both directions of traffic flows, and across a wide range networks, including mobile operators and data center networks.
+Dedicated middlebox hardware is widely deployed in enterprise networks to improve network security and performance; however, even home network routers often have integrated firewall, NAT, or other middlebox functionality.
+One 2017 study counted more than 1,000 deployments in autonomous systems, in both directions of traffic flows, and across a wide range networks, including mobile operators and data center networks.

 Examples

-The following are examples of commonly deployed middleboxes:
+The following are examples of commonly-deployed middleboxes: